 Wine rated (2024 guide) 99/100

-Rated estate (2017 guide) 3 stars (These represent the excellence of French vineyards.
-The best terroirs cultivated by the greatest winemakers.
-Tasting their wine is always a magical moment.)
+Rated estate (2017 guide): 3 stars (These represent the pinnacle of French winemaking.
+The finest terroirs cultivated by the greatest winemakers.
+Tasting their wine is always a magical experience)

 About the estate: